 Management is primarily surgical excision.
 Angioleiomyomas are benign and recurrence is rare 1-5.

-Conditions which can mimic the presentation and/or appearance of angioleiomyomas include 2-4:
+Conditions that can mimic the presentation and/or appearance of angioleiomyomas include 2-4: